Wyoming's annual community science weekend extravaganza! | June 10th-12th 2022

-The Biodiversity Institute, Audubon Rockies, and The Nature Conservancy host an annual 24-hour BioBlitz event in which teams of scientists, teachers, volunteers, environmental educators, and community members join forces to find, identify, and learn about the local plant, insect, and animal species as possible.
+The Biodiversity Institute and Audubon Rockies host an annual BioBlitz event in which teams of scientists, teachers, volunteers, environmental educators, and community members join forces to find, identify, and learn about the local plant, insect, and animal species as possible.

-Join us at Guernsey State Park this year to discover this Wyoming gem, survey wildlife, and have a blast with your family and friends!
-Registration information coming soon.
+Join us at the Wind River Tribal Buffalo Initiative Headquarters near Morton, Wyoming, this year to discover this Wyoming gem, survey wildlife, and have a blast with your family and friends!
+Registration will open soon.

-Unable to participate at the Guernsey BioBlitz?
-No problem, you can use iNaturalist to observe species anywhere in the state of Wyoming from July 15th through the 18th.
-More information coming soon.
+Unable to participate in-person?
+No problem, you can use iNaturalist to observe species anywhere in the state for the annual statewide Wyoming BioBlitz for a weekend.
+Dates TBA.

 The Wyoming BioBlitz is a free, one-of-a-kind opportunity for families, students, and all nature-lovers to learn about plants and wildlife and help scientists survey them.
-During this weekend-long event, participants will team up with biologists to search for and document as many plants and animals as possible at Guernsey State Park
+During this weekend-long event, participants will team up with biologists to search for and document as many plants and animals as possible at the Wind River Tribal Buffalo Initiative Headquarters near Morton, Wyoming.

 If you’re reading this, you probably already know how fun and exciting it is to notice new or uncommon species around you.
 Wyoming BioBlitz feeds that sense of curiosity and discovery by encouraging people to observe everything around them, from the moose to the millipedes.
 By dedicating some time to looking for new species, you’re also likely to learn about wildlife you didn’t even know about.